 Popular media may also increase suicide rates.
 A study published in JAMA Internal Medicine found that, since the 2017 release of Netflix's series "13 Reasons Why," suicide queries increased online 19 percent.
 That's between 900,000 and 1,500,000 more suicide related searches in the 19 days that followed the series' release.
 While this can be dismaying news, the study found that the search terms like "suicide hotline" and "suicide prevention" were part of the increase.

 For reasons not fully understood, suicides are more common in spring.
 This springtime peak may be the result of a loss of hope as the weather warms but life doesn't seem to improve for the depressed person.
 Alternatively, increased sociality during warmer months could put extra pressure on someone who is struggling.
 Some scientists even believe that inflammation from spring allergens could exacerbate mental illness, though those connections are unproven.

-Suicide warning signs and prevention
+Suicide warning signs

 The biggest risk factor for committing suicide is having previously attempted to kill oneself.
 The vast majority of people who do kill themselves have a mental illness.
-More than 90 percent of people who kill themselves have a mental disorder, whether depression, bipolar disorder or some other diagnosis, according to the National Alliance on Mental Illness (NAMI).
+More than 90 percent of people who kill themselves have a mental disorder, either depression, bipolar disorder or some other diagnosis, according to the National Alliance on Mental Illness (NAMI).
 [Suicide: Red Flags and Warning Signs]

 Substance abuse is another risk factor, in part because drugs and alcohol lower inhibitions, making it easier for people to act on their suicidal thoughts.
 One-third of people who killed themselves in 2009 had alcohol in their systems, according to the CDC.
 About a fifth (20.8 percent) tested positive for opiates, which include prescription pain medications and heroin.